Travel Ice Hockey Coach

 TITLE: Travel Ice Hockey Coach

-REPORTS TO: Manager, Hockey Programs
+REPORTS TO Manager, Travel Hockey Programs

 FLSA STATUS: Part-Time; Hourly; Non-Exempt